DalavanCloud/netineti/README.rst

 ========

-``netineti`` package is a scientific name discovery tool which uses Naive Basian classifier to distinguish between scientific names and other words in texts.
-The tool is performing the best with English texts, and the worst for Italian or Spanish texts.
+``netineti`` package is a scientific name discovery tool which uses Naive Bayes classifier to distinguish between scientific names and other words in texts.
+The tool is performing the best with English texts, and the worst with Italian or Spanish texts.
 You can read more about ``netineti`` in `Akella et al. 2012 <http://bit.ly/1Nsfwkh>`_.